solarisDigitalAssets/docs/docs/API_Guide.md

 | fee_amount          | Decimal | Charged fee, always positive or 0             |
 | total_amount        | Decimal | Credited/debited amount, positive or negative |

 `total_amount` indicates by how much the account balance have changed.
-It always equals `amount - fee_amount`.
+It always equals to `amount - fee_amount`.

+Other attributes may be present, depending on the type of Transaction.

 See: